10qpalzmzmalqp10/How-Streamlit-Makes-AI-Accessible/README.md

 Then came **Streamlit**, an open-source framework that made AI **interactive, visual, and deployable** in minutes using pure Python.

-Today, Streamlit is one of the most widely adopted tools in **data science**, **machine learning education**, and **AI product prototyping** — used by professionals, researchers, and startups worldwide.
+Today, Streamlit is one of the most widely adopted tools in **data science**, **machine learning education**, and **AI product prototyping**, used by professionals, researchers, and startups worldwide.

 ---